Rainymood/rainymood.github.io/_posts/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google.md

 ![](/../assets/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google/2023-08-06-16-18-05.png)

-What just happened here?
-I have no clue so I asked ChatGPT:
+What just happened here exactly?
+I had no clue so I asked ChatGPT:

 > Me: Dear ChatGPT, What does @{rule_based_join_reorder ='false'} do?
 >
 > ChatGPT:  In SQL Server, the rule_based_join_reorder option is used to control the query optimizer's behavior for reordering joins in query execution plans.
-Setting rule_based_join_reorder to 'false' indicates that the query optimizer should not use the rule-based join reorder algorithm, and instead, it should rely on the cost-based optimizer to determine the optimal join order.
+>
+> ... (more bla bla bla)

-It turns out that there is an undocumented setting that allows us to disable this rule based join reordering.
-The heuristics used in this rule based join reordering turned out to be really inefficient for our specific query, which resulted in the huge speedup after disabling it.
+It turns out that there is this undocumented setting in AWS that allows us to disable the rule based join reordering.
+The heuristics used to order the joins turned out to be very inefficient for our specific query, resulting in the huge speedup after disabling it.

-haha athena go brrrrrr
+In other words: haha athena go brrrrrr

 # Subscribe
 <!-- Begin Mailchimp Signup Form -->